 Medigap Plan Coverage Chart for Utah

-Medigap plan benefits include coverage for things like blood transfusions, inpatient facility stays, and outpatient doctor’s appointments.
-The following benefits stay the same across all plans and states.
+Medigap plan benefits include coverage for blood transfusions, inpatient facility stays, and outpatient doctor’s appointments.
+The following benefits remain the same across all plans and states.

 Medicare Supplement Plans Costs in Utah

 Many factors determine your final Medigap cost in Utah.
-You may have higher or lower rates depending on your location if you’ve had previous rate increases, your gender, or your age.
+Depending on your location, you may have higher or lower rates if you’ve had previous rate increases, your gender, or your age.

 Carriers may also use your enrollment date, payment method, rate locks, and household discounts.